cyberoby/stockx.py/readme.md

 > ⚠️ This SDK is under active development.

-> ⚠️ `python-stockx` is in no way endorsed by or affiliated with StockX in any way.
+> ⚠️ `stockx.py` is in no way endorsed by or affiliated with StockX in any way.
 Make sure to read and understand the
 > [StockX API Terms of Service](https://developer.stockx.com/portal/license-agreement/) before using this package.

 > ⚠️ This library does not circumvent API limits, expose private or proprietary data, or violate security measures.
 All functionality is based solely on publicly available documentation and data.